binepad-global/firmware/README.md

 ## Getting custom firmware on your keyboard

-Firmware files are stored in this folder and will be the file with the `.bin` or `.uf2` file extension.
+Firmware files are stored in this folder and will be the file with the `.bin`, `.hex` or `.uf2` file extension (depending on the MCU used in the unit).
 Each firmware will also have a changelog showing the release data in the files with the `.changelog.md` extension.

 ---